 If you don’t watch your money someone else will watch it for you, and then you may only have the opportunity to see it slip out of your grasp.
 There is more than one way to manage your personal finances and one of those ways is a federal credit union.
 The problem is credit unions have trouble gaining new members for a few reasons.
 CEO of Logix ( Lockheed Federal Credit Union), Dave Styler has discovered some of the reasons for this and taken major steps to address them.
 How major?
-Try completely rebranding the existing business.
+Try completely rebranding the existing business, or simply try starting an llc in California.
 Sometimes customer service extends to serving people that aren’t even your customers yet.
 Dave was kind enough to give us a peek into his intentions in an effort to communicate some of the reasoning behind the change.

 As of July 9th the institution formerly known as Lockheed Federal Credit Union is to continue operations as Logix with the tag line ” Smarter Banking” almost always adjacent to its name.
 In function the credit union will not change much but will undergo a remodel of its web banking application and total marketing redesign.
 Some will question if Logix is going through a mid-life crisis, seeking a younger demographic and abandoning their heritage members but Dave definitively says,”No.”